prpole/dissertation/ch2_Norris_Capitalocene/norris_capitalocene.md

 reference to animality.[^4] Recognizing the eco-centric critique of capitalism in *The Octopus* will require a reconciliation of a different sort, one that is more dialectical than synthetic and that recognizes the co-production of natural and human history.
-It will not be a matter of naturalizing capitalism, but rather of attending to the ways in which nature is capitalized.
+It will be a matter not of naturalizing capitalism, as Pizer does, but of attending to the ways in which nature is capitalized.

-The rest of this chapter will argue for a Capitalocene reading of *The Octopus* and develop a theory of a Capitalocene aesthetic based on Norris’s landscape descriptions.
-The case for the Capitalocene will be made on both historical and thematic grounds, examining Norris’s appropriation of Joseph LeConte’s Psychozoic theory for use in his own environmental critique of capitalism.
-The aesthetic that erupts from this proto-Capitalocene theory and into Norris’s literary landscapes is based on an implicit critique of earlier aesthetics of nature.
-These landscapes by turns adopt and subvert the Romantic aesthetics of the sublime, the pastoral, and the picturesque, resulting in a paradox in which the viewer is at once crushed by sublime terror and feels themselves part of the forces that created the sublimity.
+The rest of this chapter will argue for a Capitalocene reading of *The Octopus* and develop a theory of a Capitalocene aesthetic based on Norris’s literary landscapes.
+The case for Norris's Capitalocene will be made on both historical and thematic grounds, examining his appropriation of Joseph LeConte’s Psychozoic theory and also attending to its use in his own environmental critique of capitalism.
+The resulting aesthetic adopts and subverts the Romantic aesthetics of the sublime, the pastoral, and the picturesque, resulting in a paradox in which viewers are at once crushed by sublime terror and feel themselves part of the forces that created the sublimity.
 The viewers are imaginatively incapable of grasping the scale of capitalism’s transformation of nature, but at the same time, feel their own capacities for transformative action increased by integration into the capitalist division of labor.
-After examining and theorizing this aesthetic, the chapter will conclude with a brief discussion of areas where similar hybrids of financial and agricultural themes arise in the naturalist canon.
+After examining and theorizing this aesthetic, the chapter will conclude with a brief discussion of areas where similar hybrids of financial and agricultural themes arise elsewhere in the naturalist canon.

 ### Frank Norris's Capitalocene

-*The Octopus* obsessively returns to illustrations of natural and industrial forces colliding and coupling.
-More often than not, these passages are of the type extensively critiqued by ecofeminist critics: agriculture is depicted, graphically, as a violent sexual encounter, in the long Baconian tradition of conflating women’s bodies with nature to justify the domination of both.[^5] As an endless line of ploughs rolls over the
+*The Octopus* returns, again and again, to illustrations of natural and industrial forces colliding and coupling.
+More often than not, these passages are of the type extensively critiqued by ecofeminism: agriculture is depicted, graphically, as a violent sexual encounter, in the long Baconian tradition of conflating women’s bodies with nature to justify the domination of both.[^5] As an endless line of ploughs rolls over the